This site uses technical (necessary) and analytics cookies.

 In the first case (art.
 4, co.
 1-bis L. 91/1992) the following conditions must both be met:

 • one of the parents is a citizen by birth.
 Therefore, cases of citizens by naturalization (Art.
-9 L. 91/1992) or “by benefit of law” (Art.
+9 L. 91/1992) or “by law” (Art.
 4 L. 91/1992) or by marriage (Art.
 5 L. 91/1992 or Art.
 10 L. 555/1912) or by re-acquisition (Artt.
 13 or 17 L. 91/1992) or iuris communicatione (art.
 14 L. 91/1992) are excluded.

 In the second case (art.
 1, co 1-ter D.L.
-36/2025) the following conditions must all be met:
+36/2025) the following conditions must all be met and the declaration must be presented by 23.59 of May 31, 2026 CEST.

 • minors who had not reached the age of 18 on May 24, 2025;